cisagov/ScubaGear/baselines/exo.md

 The phishing protection solution SHOULD include an AI-based phishing detection tool comparable to EOP Mailbox Intelligence.

 <!--Policy: MS.EXO.11.3v1; Criticality: SHOULD -->
-- _Rationale:_ Phishing attacks can result in a unauthorized data disclosure and unauthorized access.
+- _Rationale:_ Phishing attacks can result in an unauthorized data disclosure and unauthorized access.
 Using AI-based phishing detection tools to improve the detection rate of phishing attempts helps reduce the risk of successful phishing attacks.
 - _Last modified:_ June 2023

 ### Resources